zkonduit/ezkl/README.md

 Commands:
-  table                     Loads model and prints model table gen-srs                   Generates a dummy SRS mock                      Loads model and input and runs mock prover (for testing) aggregate                 Aggregates proofs :)
+  table                     Loads model and prints model table forward                   Loads model and input and runs mock prover (for testing) gen-srs                   Generates a dummy SRS mock                      Loads model and input and runs mock prover (for testing) aggregate                 Aggregates proofs :)